 Versatility refers to how well each pant can be worn in a variety of situations.
 Are they relegated to office wear only?
 Can you go out on a Friday night in them?
 Can you ride a bike or go for a hike in them?
 The most versatile pair of pants we tested was the Rhone Commuter.
 With its modern style and breathable and stretchy fabric, this pant does it all.
 It would make a great travel pant given how well it functions in so many roles.

 After trying on and wearing ten different varieties of men's pants that ranged from relaxed fit dungarees to slim fit chinos, we were able to break down the best and worst qualities of each pair.
 We tested ease of care, comfort of material, overall fit, breathability, ease of movement, style, and versatility.
-With an overwhelmingly large selection of pants on the market, it can be hard to know what you're getting into.
-Our in-depth breakdown of these ten pairs will help take the confusion out of what pair of pants you want to slide into next.
+With an overwhelmingly large selection of pants on the market, it can be hard to know what you're purchasing.
+Our in-depth breakdown of the pairs in our fleet will help take the confusion out of what pair you want to slide into next.

 — Buck Yedor